oscbyspro/Ultimathnum/README.md

 #### Generic logic gates with BitOperable

-Many types in this project let you perform bitwise logic through the common AND, OR, XOR, and NOT operations.
-This capability extends to generic code when a type conforms to BitOperable.
+Types that let you perform bitwise logic, such as AND, OR, XOR, and NOT, conform to BitOperable.
-Note that all binary integers conform to this protocol and that their transformations are always sound now that unsigned integers may end in infinitely repeating ones.
+It powers logic gates in generic code, and all binary integer types conform to it.
+Arbitrary unsigned integers also perform these operations losslessly thanks to the notion of infinite binary integers.

 ```swift
 static prefix func ~(instance: consuming Self) -> Self